 - There is a set standard of fees as consideration for the transportation of individuals from one location to another.

-: Transportation entities do not need to have a fixed schedule of departure or arrival to be considered common carriers.
+Note: Transportation entities do not need to have a fixed schedule of departure or arrival to be considered common carriers.
 For example chartered buses, or tour buses often do not have a set schedule.
-Under California personal injury laws and court decisions, common carriers include
+Under California personal injury laws and court decisions, common carriers include some of the following:

 - Taxi Cabs